"Hey, Marina! Got any plans for the holidays?"

 With a quick clear of her throat, she adopted her best suave smile.
 "How does it look?"

-Pearl shook her head while smiling, silently marveling at just how stable the crown felt.
+Pearl's smile quickly turned genuine, as she silently marveling at just how stable the crown felt.
 In the brief moment of silence, she noticed that Marina was still just holding her box.
 "Well, c'mon, are you gonna open my gift too?"

 "Oh!"
 Marina jolted in place before throwing her attention towards the box in her hands.